desmond-ong/psychWidgets/README.md

 # psychWidgets

 This repository contains useful psychology-related javascript widgets.

-Currently it only has one item, but I will update it with more stuff in the future.
 Each widget comes with its own documentation, just navigate into the folder using the directory structure above.

 Questions or comments should be directed to desmond (dot) ong (at) stanford (dot) edu